 Depending on the level at which the Stage 1 discussion is held, this role may be taken by a senior leader; the Head Teacher; a Governor designated by the Chair or the Chair of Governors themselves.
 The role of Nominated Officer would be to commission an investigation report from an Investigating Officer.
 The Nominated Officer would prepare a brief for the Investigating Officer to follow based on the substance of the complaint.
-On receipt of the Investigating Officers report the Nominated Officer would also consider the appropriate response to complainants not satisfied at Stage 2.
+On receipt of the Investigating Officers report the Nominated Officer would draw up and send a Stage 2 Outcome Letter to the Complainant.
+The Nominated Officer would also consider the appropriate response to complainants not satisfied at Stage 2.
 The Nominated Officer would also present the school case to the Panel at Stage 3 should this be required.